Rethunk Junk Paint Review

 Brush Marks

-And last but not last, there were brush marks in the finish, so this paint is not self-leveling.
-But, I didn’t feel like it left as many brush marks as thick chalk paint do.
+And last but not least, there were brush marks in the finish, so this is not self leveling.
+But I didn’t feel like it left as many brush marks as thick chalk paint does.
+Check out our tips on how to paint furniture without brush marks here.

-surface of sewing machine table with brush mark
+surface of sewing machine table with brush marks

 Cost

-Compared to other furniture paints, Rethunk Junk paint is very similar in price, or a little more expensive than other furniture paints that I use often.
+Compared to other options, Rethunk Junk is very similar in price or a little more expensive than other furniture paints that I use often.

 Overall Review

-It dries about as fast as chalk paint, and both chalk paint and Rethunk Junk need to be topcoated in my opinion.
+It dries about as fast as chalk paint, and both need to be topcoated, in my opinion.

 Can it be used on outdoor furniture?